 Figure 4.
 The relationship between E:S and FG percentage, accompanied by the best-fitted second-degree polynomial curve.
 The colour of the dots represents the ‘trait index’ as shown in the legend (for explanation of the TI values, see Materials and Methods).
 The equation of the Generalized Linear Model (GLM) regression is also shown (inset box), along with the three pseudo-R2 values correspond to: 1) McFadden, 2) Cox and Snell, and 3) Nagelkerke, respectively.

 Figure 5.
-A divisive hierarchical clustering dendrogram of the studied orchids, split in two for better visualisation.
-The colour of each species on the dendrogram corresponds to the 'trait index' values: black for 4, red for 3, green for 2, blue for 1, and turquoise for 0.
-The accompanying bar graph displays the E:S value for each species, with the colours of the bars indicating the subfamily of each species: dark green for Epidendroideae, yellow for Orchidoideae, gray for Apostasioideae, dark gray for Vanilloideae, and orange for Cypripedioideae.
-In addition, a smaller version of the entire dendrogram is placed in the centre-bottom, to the left of the split.

-Figure 6.
 Variable tree representing the complete dataset of the study.
 In each box the number of observations, the percentage in the group and the level of the dividing factor are presented.
 The root of the tree represents the number of the observations in the entire dataset.
 The name of the dividing factor for each step of the tree is also presented at the base of the graph.